junxit/us-congress-bills-117/bill.md

 - **(2)** *Agency* The term agency means an agency described in paragraph (1) or (2) of section 901(b) of title 31, United States Code.
 - **(3)** *Chief information officer* The term Chief Information Officer means a Chief Information Officer designated under section 3506(a)(2) of title 44, United States Code.
 - **(4)** *Comptroller general* The term Comptroller General means the Comptroller General of the United States.
-- **(5)** *Congressional oversight committee* The term congressional oversight committee means, with respect to a particular agency, a committee or subcommittee of the Senate and the House of Representatives that provide oversight of the agency.
+- **(5)** *Congressional oversight committee* The term congressional oversight committee means, with respect to a particular agency, a committee or subcommittee of the Senate and the House of Representatives that provideprovides oversight of the agency.
 - **(6)** *Director* The term Director means the Director of the Office of Management and Budget.
 - **(7)** *Information technology* The term information technology has the meaning given the term in section 11101 of title 40, United States Code.
 - **(8)** *IT working capital fund; legacy information technology system* The terms IT working capital fund and legacy information technology system have the meaning given the terms in section 1076 of the National Defense Authorization Act for Fiscal Year 2018 (40 U.S.C.
 11301 note; Public Law (115–91)).